-^{} Y gives high-rate audio to the front speakers (left, right, centre, and subwoofer) upsampled if necessary.
-N gives standard-rate audio using all speakers, downsampled if necessary.
+Y gives high-rate audio upsampled if necessary.
+N gives standard-rate audio, downsampled if necessary.

 5.1 Movie DSP presets

 The discrete digital formats can encode up to eight separate channels, which can be decoded to provide separate signals to the eight speakers in a surround configuration.